OpenACC/openacc-best-practices-guide/02-Porting.markdown

 accelerating an application with OpenACC, which was primarily designed for use with these parallel accelerators, it may be necessary to refactor the code to favor tightly-nested loops with a significant amount of data reuse.
-In many cases this same code changes also benefit more traditional CPU architectures as well by improving cache use and vectorization.
+In many cases these same code changes also benefit more traditional CPU architectures as well by improving cache use and vectorization.

-OpenACC may be used to accelerate applications on accelerators that have a discrete memory or that have a memory space that's shared with the host.
+OpenACC may be used to accelerate applications on devices that have a discrete memory or that have a memory space that's shared with the host.
 Even on devices that utilize a shared memory there is frequently still a hierarchy of a fast, close memory for the accelerator and a larger, slower memory used by